-In this course, students will evaluate the procedures used in the development, study, evaluation, and application of psychological assessment instruments, for both individuals and groups.
-In addition, they will analyze tests outlined for the evaluation of performance and intellectual measures.
+In this course, students will examine the procedures used in the development, study, evaluation, and application of psychological measurement instruments, both individual and group-oriented.
+Additionally, they will assess tests designed for evaluating intellectual and performance measures.
+Likewise, they will evaluate the ethical aspects of using psychological measurement instruments in various organizations.s.

-PSYC 5230: Topics in Industrial and Organizational Psychology: 3 credits
+PSYC 5230: Professional Consulting Seminar: 3 credits